E.P.P. 002

 3. Deployment:

-nothing is to be carried in the chamber; the action will be
+ammunition is to be loaded into the chamber; the action will be

 b) A round may be chambered upon exiting the vehicle with the